ShZil/network-utilities/Scanner/README.md

 [16:25] Added `Knowledge Information` for Know Screen.
 A lot of research, mostly summarising what I already know.
 This took a long time lol.

+### 2023-05-30
+[15:35] Making some code to go through my Python files and alert me when documentation is missing.